Limit Theorems for step reinforced random walks with regularly varying memory: Introduction

-While the limit process is a centered Gaussian random variable multiple of the square root function in the critical regime $p=p_c$ with unbounded $\{v_n\}$, in contrast, in the critical regime with bounded $\{v_n\}$, the almost sure (also $L^2$) limit of the scaled process is a (possibly non-Gaussian) random multiple of the square root function -- see Theorem~\ref{Superdiffusive process convergence}.
-Thus, this regime acts a bridge between the subcritical case $p<p_c$ (with unbounded $\{v_n\}$), where the weak process limit is a centered Gaussian one (Theorem~\ref{Invariance principle}) and the supercritical case $p>p_c$ (with bounded $\{v_n\}$), where the scaled process converges almost surely and in $L^2$ to a (possibly non-Gaussian) random multiple of a deterministic power function (Theorem~\ref{Superdiffusive process convergence}).
+The limit process in the critical regime with unbounded $\{v_n\}$ is a centered Gaussian random variable multiple of the square root function.
+In contrast, in the critical regime with bounded $\{v_n\}$, the almost sure (also $L^2$) limit of the scaled process is a (possibly non-Gaussian) random multiple of the square root function -- see Theorem~\ref{Superdiffusive process convergence}.
+This regime acts a bridge between the subcritical case $p<p_c$ (with unbounded $\{v_n\}$), where the weak process limit is a centered Gaussian one (Theorem~\ref{Invariance principle}) and the supercritical case $p>p_c$ (with bounded $\{v_n\}$), where the scaled process converges almost surely and in $L^2$ to a (possibly non-Gaussian) random multiple of a deterministic power function (Theorem~\ref{Superdiffusive process convergence}).